-p) Budget Figures
+q) Budget Figures

-The approved operating and capital budgets for 2021 are reflected on the Consolidated Statement of Operations and Accumulated Surplus and on the Consolidated Statement of Change in Net Financial Assets.
+The approved operating and capital budgets for 2022 are reflected on the Consolidated Statement of Operations and Accumulated Surplus and on the Consolidated Statement of Change in Net Financial Assets.
 The Capital budget is on a project-oriented basis, the costs of which may be carried but over one or more years and, therefore, may not be comparable with the current year actual amounts.
-The budget presented in these financial statements has been reconciled to the approved budgets to reflect the accrual basis of accounting in Note 18.
+The budget presented in these financial statements has been reconciled to the approved budgets to reflect the accrual basis of accounting in note 18.

-q) Segment Disclosure
+r) Segment Disclosure

 A segment is defined as a distinguishable activity or group of activities of a government for which it is appropriate to separately report financial information to achieve the objectives of the standard.
-The City has provided definitions of the segments used and presented financial information in segmented format in Note 17.
+The City has provided definitions of the segments used and presented financial information in segmented format in note 17.

-r) Liability for Contaminated Sites
+s) Contaminated Sites